SoftwareHeritage/swh-fuse/benchmark/README.md

 However, it does not fit payloads' access patterns at all:

- * hyperpolyglot and scancode (it's been confirmed by [Coccinelle developers](https://coccinelle.gitlabpages.inria.fr/website/), too) start by traversing the directory tree, then backtrace to read files and possibly prune branches: meanwhile, swhfuse would be trying to download everything.
+ * hyperpolyglot and scancode (it's been confirmed by [Coccinelle developers](https://coccinelle.gitlabpages.inria.fr/website/), too) start by traversing the directory tree, then backtrace to read files, and prune branches as most as possible.
- * some scanner try to avoid opening everything, or do not read complete files: we would probably download for nothing.
+ * some scanners try to avoid opening everything, or do not read complete files: we would probably download too much.
- * it's very hard to predict from swhfuse the correct pre-loading order, and most of the time the user program will attempt to open much faster than we'll be able to preload, which suggest to also support a kind of pre-emption that would add a complexity layer on the existing cache lasagna.
+ * it would be very hard to predict the correct pre-loading order, and most of the time the user program will attempt to open much faster than we'll be able to preload.
+   So we would need a kind of pre-emption of the pre-loading order, that would add a complexity layer on the existing cache lasagna.

 As shown in Scancode experiments, when scanning the whole archive a much more simple way to increase the throughput is